 Just one fake news writer claimed to earn $10,000 per month from the advertising revenue of his articles, and he said he planned to keep writing until the money stopped coming in.
 With an unknown number of writers drafting multiple fake articles each day, the flood of bad information may continue for quite some time.

-However, fake news writers will likely continue to create new sites and methods to get around any digital roadblocks.
+Unfortunately, fake news writers will likely continue to create new sites and methods to get around any digital roadblocks.
 This means the best way to prevent fake news from spreading is to teach users how to identify fake news themselves.
 That means you!

 Fake articles can be difficult to spot at first, which is why it’s good to develop a habit of checking the accuracy of any article you read, especially ones you find through social media.
 Here are some things you can do if you come across an article that seems fishy: